tyler-hungerrr/bookish-potato/README.md

 # bookish-potato
-This ia a numbers guessing game that includes Try...except blocks as input validation
+This is a numbers guessing game that includes Try...except blocks as input validation, If/elif/else statements, random module, while loops